graphcore-research/gwr/README.md

 <!-- ANCHOR: package_users -->

-## Using STEAM Packages
+## Using TRAMWAY Packages

-For users of the STEAM packages a `stable` Rust toolchain is required, as well as external tools such as [Asciidoctor], [Cap'n Proto], and [mdBook].
+For users of the TRAMWAY packages a `stable` Rust toolchain is required, as well as external tools such as [Asciidoctor], [Cap'n Proto], and [mdBook].
 All of the required build dependencies can be installed by running: